-- 7.1 Members are required to make every effort to attend each meeting.
-If they are unable to attend, they should, wherever possible, arrange for a suitable substitute to attend in their place. - 7.2 If a Member needs to take medical leave, other leave including maternity, paternity or adoption leave, or any other leave of absence for personal or compassionate reasons they should approach a member of the Membership Committee, in confidence, to discuss suitable arrangements.
-The Membership Committee will deal with all requests in an inclusive and empathetic manner. - 7.3 Other than in exceptional circumstances, other leaves of absence exceeding 4 weeks must be agreed with the Membership Committee.
+- 7.1 Members are encouraged to make every effort to attend each meeting.
+If they are unable to attend, they should, wherever possible, arrange for a suitable substitute to attend in their place. - 7.2 If a member is unable to attend in person, a virtual or substitute visitor can be used as an equivalent. - 7.3 If a Member needs to take medical leave, other leave including maternity, paternity or adoption leave, or any other leave of absence for personal or compassionate reasons they should approach a member of the Membership Committee, in confidence, to discuss suitable arrangements.
+The Membership Committee will deal with all requests in an inclusive and empathetic manner. - 7.4 Other than in exceptional circumstances, other leaves of absence exceeding 4 weeks must be agreed with the Membership Committee.